hangli-hl/Machine-Learning-Book/README.md

 Some content of my book, Machine Learning Methods (previously Statistical Learning Methods).

 I am currently working on the third edition of Machine Learning Methods in both Chinese and English.
-I plan to publish it in the next 2-3 years.
+The plan is to publish it in the next 2-3 years.

 This repository contains some materials of the book, such as the table of contents, sample chapters, and explanatory notes.